“A composer needs to inspire her/ his performers first and then worry about what to write on the music staff, if there is one for that matter.”

 Rania Chrysostomou, b.1989, Cyprus, based in London

 Her personal sound palette uses elements from contemporary classical music, and amalgamation of jazz, electronic, traditional Greek modes, rhythms and sounds.
 She draws inspiration from stories with social and cognitive themes.
 Her music has been performed and commissioned in Cyprus, Greece, the UK and the USA.
-Some of her more notable commissions include her compositions Sonnet CII for solo viola, performed at the opening ceremony celebrations for Pafos, European capital of 2017, Luonne for Piano trio performed by ContempTrio performed as part of a series of concerts by the Centre of Cypriot Composers.
+Some of her more notable performances and commissions include her composition Sonnet CII for solo viola, performed at the opening ceremony celebrations for Pafos, European capital of 2017, Luonne for Piano trio performed by ContempTrio performed as part of a series of concerts by the Centre of Cypriot Composers.
 In August 2018 she was commissioned by ACM Chicago to write for the Open House Project in Milwaukee.
-For 2019 she is preparing a cabaret style show featuring poems and stories from Cyprus written into modern songs.
+For 2020 she is preparing a cabaret style show featuring poems and stories from Cyprus written into modern songs.

 She is also a keen dancer with a diploma in Latin American and Ballroom Dances from the Greek Federation of Dance in 2013.

 Her instruments are piano, saxophone and harpsichord.